paulrobertlloyd/paulrobertlloyd-v4/src/articles/2012/11/trimming_the_fat/index.md

 ## JavaScript

-Uncomfortable with having 30kB of jQuery as a dependancy, JavaScript was my first target for weight loss.
+Uncomfortable with having 30kB of jQuery as a dependency, JavaScript was my first target for weight loss.
 In reviewing the jQuery functions I was using, I realised many were unnecessary:

 * The [Awesomersands][3] function that allowed me to style ampersands was actually replacing the original glyph with a much uglier version.
 It also produced a distracting ‘flash of unstyled ampersand’.

-* A function that added thin spaces around emdashes could instead be incorporated into my Movable Type templates.
-In making this change, I decided to now use spaced endashes instead.
+* A function that added thin spaces around em dashes could instead be incorporated into my Movable Type templates.
+In making this change, I decided to now use spaced en dashes instead.

 * The HTML5 `history.pushState` function used on journal entry pages was fragile at best, so became a candidate for removal.